learn-co-curriculum/phase-1-building-simple-liker/README.md

     * When the server returns a failure status
       * Use `document.write` to write `sadness` to the screen (DOM Manipulating)
+* If the status is already liked, clicking the "full heart" again will submit a web request and toggle the DOM back to the "unliked" status.

 To force `mimicServerCall` to fail, set `forceFail` in the `configurationObject` to be `true`.